DearVikki/obsidian-cloze-plugin/README.md

 Inspired from anki cards, this simple plugin for [Obsidian](https://obsidian.md/) enables you to create a cloze from highlighted, underlined, or bolded texts, as well as any selected text in reading mode.

-Update: FYI, I just found that there is a fantastic plugin called [Spaced Repetition](https://www.stephenmwangi.com/obsidian-spaced-repetition/) that works just as an Anki of Obsidian version, which also supports Cloze Cards.
+Update: FYI, I just found that there is a fantastic plugin called [Spaced Repetition](https://www.stephenmwangi.com/obsidian-spaced-repetition/) that works just as an Obsidian version Anki, which also supports Cloze Cards.
 On the other hand, the Cloze plugin serves as more of a helper for reviewing pages/articles.

 <img src="https://raw.githubusercontent.com/dearvikki/obsidian-cloze-plugin/main/assets/demo.gif" width="500" />